keycloakify/oidc-spa/README.md

 }
 ```

-Higher level adapters, example with React but we also feature similar Angular adapter:
+Higher-level adapters, example with React but we also feature a similar Angular adapter:

 <img width="1835" height="942" alt="Image" src="https://github.com/user-attachments/assets/a7a18bbc-998a-459c-8cfa-93b599a45524" />

-Full Stack Auth solution with [TanStack Start](https://tanstack.com/start):
+Full-stack auth solution with [TanStack Start](https://tanstack.com/start):

 ```tsx
 import { createServerFn } from "@tanstack/react-start";